-- A. PCC Chapters 53.10 through 53.70 regulate discharges into the City's sewage system to protect the functioning of the system, including the treatment plant, and to comply with applicable regulations.
-The objectives of these chapters are: - 1.
-To prevent the introduction of pollutants into the system that will interfere with the operation of the treatment plant; - 2.
-To prevent the introduction of pollutants that cannot be adequately treated before discharge from the treatment plant or that are otherwise incompatible with the treatment plan; - 3.
-To ensure that the quality of the treatment plant sludge is maintained at a level that allows its use and disposal in compliance with applicable statutes and regulations; - 4.
-To protect City personnel who may be affected by wastewater and sludge in the course of their employment and to protect the general public; and - 5.
-To improve the opportunity to recycle and reclaim wastewater and biosolids from the treatment plant. - B. This title shall apply to all who discharge into the City sewage system.
-This chapter authorizes the issuance of wastewater discharge permits; authorizes monitoring, compliance, and enforcement activities; establishes administrative review procedures; requires user reporting; and provides for the setting of fees to recover the City's costs.
+- (A) Chapter 53 regulates discharges into the city's sewage system to protect the functioning of the system, including the treatment plant, and to comply with applicable regulations.
+The objectives of these this chapters are: - (1) To prevent the introduction of pollutants into the system that will interfere with the operation of the treatment plant; - (2) To prevent the introduction of pollutants that cannot be adequately treated before discharge from the treatment plant or that are otherwise incompatible with the treatment plant; - (3) To ensure that the quality of the treatment plant sludge is maintained at a level that allows its use and disposal in compliance with applicable statutes and regulations; - (4) To protect city personnel who may be affected by wastewater and sludge in the course of their employment and to protect the general public; and - (5) To improve the opportunity to recycle and reclaim wastewater and biosolids from the treatment plant. - (B) This title shall apply to all who discharge into the city sewage system.
+This chapter authorizes the issuance of wastewater discharge permits; authorizes monitoring, compliance, and enforcement activities; establishes administrative review procedures; requires user reporting; and provides for the setting of fees to recover the city's costs.

-53.10.010 Administration.
+53.110 ADMINISTRATION.